Double Tax Treaties

-Double tax treaties (also known as double tax agreements) are created between two countries which define the tax rules when it comes to a tax resident of both countries.
+Double tax agreements, also known as Double Tax Treaties, are created between two countries which define the tax rules when it comes to the taxation of income or gains earned in either jurisdiction.

 For the purpose of this article, we are considering an individual as being tax resident in the UK and an additional country, although double tax treaties can exist between any two countries.

-Where an individual is tax resident in the UK and also tax resident in another jurisdiction, i.e. a "dual resident", and the other jurisdiction has a tax treaty with the UK, the treaty divides the taxing rights over an individual’s income and gains between the two countries.
+Where an individual is tax resident in the UK and also tax resident in another jurisdiction, i.e. a "dual resident", and the other jurisdiction has a tax agreement with the UK, the agreement defines the taxing rights over an individual’s income and gains between the two countries.

 Where you are treaty resident will be determined by applying a series of "tie breaker" tests as outlined in the relevant Double Tax Agreement in place with the UK.